 We provide you with competent advice in your ongoing customs procedures, regardless of whether administrative offenses or criminal proceedings are concerned.
 Typically, severe consequences in the case of customs law infringements can thus be prevented.

-Do you have questions concerning Customs Law in Germany or Customs Law in Europe in general?
-Our experts for all issues related to trade and customs law, German customs, customs code, and import/export procedures in Germany is Customs Attorney Bartosz Dzionsko.
-Please contact us by e-mail (email@example.com) or by phone (+49 (0)69 76 75 77 80) and we will be happy to discuss your case and to assist you.
+Do you have questions concerning customs law in Germany or customs law in Europe in general?
+Our experts for all issues related to trade and customs law, German customs, customs code, and import/export procedures in Germany are at your disposal.